How do I get started?

 First class and Second class are mainly for airline and commercial pilots.

-For the private pilot license, who only require a third class Medical Certificate.
+For the private pilot license, only a third class Medical Certificate is required.

 Do I need 20/20 vision to fly?